Manto Mavrogenous: Greek War of Independence

 Bust of Manto Mavrogenous in Athens.

 In 1809, she moved to Paros with her family, where she learned from her father that the Filiki Eteria was preparing what would become known as the Greek Revolution and later, in 1818, after her father's death, she left for Tinos.
 When the struggle began, she went to Mykonos, the island of her origin, and invited the leaders of Mykonos to join the revolution.

 She equipped, manned and "privateered" at her own expense, two ships with which she pursued the pirates who attacked Mykonos and other islands of Cyclades.
 On 22 October 1822, the Mykonians repulsed the Ottoman Turks, who had debarked on the island, under her leadership.
 She also equipped 150 men to campaign in the Peloponnese and sent forces and financial support to Samos, when the island was threatened by the Turks.
-Later, Mavrogenous sent another corps of fifty men to Peloponnese, who took part in the Siege of Tripolitsa and the fall of the town to the Greek rebels.
+Later, Mavrogenous sent another corps of fifty men to the Peloponnese, who took part in the Siege of Tripolitsa and the fall of the town to the Greek rebels.
 Together, she financed the relief of the soldiers and their families, the preparation of a campaign to Northern Greece and the support of several philhellenes.

 She later put together a flotilla of six ships and an infantry consisting of sixteen companies, with fifty men each, and took part in the battle in Karystos in 1822, and funded a campaign to Chios, but she was unable to prevent the massacre.
 Another group of fifty men was sent to reinforce Nikitaras in the Battle of Dervenakia.
-When the Ottoman fleet appeared in Cyclades, she returned to Tinos and sold some of her jewelry to finance the equipment of 200 men who fought the enemy and to take care of two thousand people who had survived the first siege of Missolonghi.
+When the Ottoman fleet appeared in the Cyclades, she returned to Tinos and sold some of her jewellery to finance the equipment of 200 men who fought the enemy and to take care of two thousand people who had survived the first siege of Missolonghi.
 Her men participated in several other battles like those of Pelion, Phthiotis and Livadeia.

 Mavrogenous led enlightenment expeditions in Europe and addressed an appeal to the women of Paris, to side up with the Greeks.
-She moved to Nafplio in 1823, in order to be in the core of the struggle, leaving her family as she was despised even by her mother because of her choices.
+She moved to Nafplio in 1823, in order to be in the core of the struggle, leaving her family, as she was despised even by her mother because of her choices.
 It is at this time that Mavrogenous met Demetrios Ypsilantis, with whom she was soon engaged.
 Soon, she became famous around Europe for her beauty and bravery.
 But in May of the same year, her home was burnt to the ground; thus, she went to Tripoli to live with Ypsilanti.